 Kinetic Element was formed to perform the music of Mike Visaggio’s solo CD, “Starship Universe” which was released in 2006 after Mike was selected to perform at the 2006 Pop Montreal festival.
 Since then they have assembled a repertoire of that entire CD, plus selected classic prog and classic rock covers and their new prog pieces they have put together since they formed which comprise “Powered By Light” (2009) and their new CD entitled “Travelog.”The cover art for both CDs was executed by the very talented Martin Kornick.
 “Powered by Light” was nominated for Best Debut CD of 2009 by The Prog Awards, which was at that time an Italian reviews website.
 They were signed to Melodic Revolution Records at ROSfest 2013.

-The band is comprised of Mike Visaggio (keyboards); Michael Murray (drums), Todd Russell (electric and acoustic guitar) and Mark Tupko (basses).
-In May 2008 the original incarnation of KE was privileged to be a support act for Circa (featuring Tony Kaye and Alan White of Yes, at Jaxx in northern Virginia), Rare Blend (at Orion Studios in Baltimore, Maryland one of prog’s must-play venues), and IZZ (who have played every prog festival in America, at the Artomatic festival in Washington, D.C.)
-In 2009, KE’s Powered by Light lineup supported Morglbl (at Capitol Ale House Music Hall in Richmond VA) and in 2010, with Edensong (at Orion again).
-Kinetic Element opened the nation’s longest running prog rock festival, Prog Day, at the Pre-Show on August 29, 2008 with Speechless and again on Sept.
-3, 2010 with Jack Dupon.
-They played The Magic Room in Boston in November 2011 as headliner, with support acts Eccentric Orbit and Resistor.
-They were invited to play the first Ohio Prog festival to be held in September 2012 before the festival was unfortunately cancelled.
+The band is comprised of Mike Visaggio (keyboards); Michael Murray (drums), Peter Matuchniak (electric and acoustic guitar) and Mark Tupko (basses).
+In May 2008 the original incarnation of KE was privileged to be a support act for Circa (featuring Tony Kaye and Alan White of Yes, at Jaxx in northern Virginia), Rare Blend (at Orion Studios in Baltimore, Maryland one of prog’s must-play venues), and IZZ (who have played every prog festival in America, at the Artomatic Festival in Washington, D.C.)
+In 2009, KE’s Powered by Light lineup supported Morglbl (at Capital Ale House Music Hall in Richmond VA) and in 2010, with Edensong (at Orion again).
+Kinetic Element opened the nation’s longest-running prog rock festival, Prog Day, at the Pre-Show on August 29, 2008, with Speechless and again on Sept.
+3, 2010, with Jack Dupon.
+They played The Magic Room in Boston in November 2011 as a headliner, with support acts Eccentric Orbit and Resistor.
+They were invited to play the first Ohio Prog festival to be held in September 2012 before the festival was unfortunately canceled.
 In 2015 KE has headlined at Orion Studios again (May 29) with support band Brave, and supported Lo-Fi Resistance at New Jersey Proghouse (June 6).
 Kinetic Element was featured in Progression Magazine #59.

 MICHAEL MURRAY (drums and backing vocals): Michael received his initial impetus to pursue the drums from his father who also is a drummer.
 He began playing in the 6th grade and has not looked back since.
-He has been a mainstay for three decades on the Richmond, Virginia music scene having performed in a number of blues, classic rock, country and southern rock cover bands.
-He is a big fan of classic bands like Rush, Heart, Yes, Pink Floyd and the Allman Brothers but also follows the modern progressive and jam scene with Dave Matthews Band, Govt.
-Mule and Spocks Beard topping his list.
-Yearning to play more intellectually stimulating music, Michael performed on Mike Visaggio’s solo project, and in 2006 joined Mike to form Kinetic Element.
-He is credited with coming up with the band’s name, and performed recording engineer duties as KE recorded its new material.
+He has been a mainstay for three decades on the Richmond, Virginia music scene having performed in a number of blues, classic rock, country,

 Mike Visaggio: Keyboards & Vocals